Ryagg/st-archive/README.md

 #### **Security features**

 Flask-Talisman and Flask-SeaSurf are used to improve the application's security.
 Login and admin decorators are used to prevent unauthorized access.

+#### **Accessibility features**

+All elements and interactions on the site are accessible for keyboard-only users.
+Color alone is never used to transport meaning.
+The color scheme focuses heavily on blue colours because fewer users are negatively impacted by blue colours than by other colours.
+Clear instructions, ARIA-labels and tooltips are used to facilitate the usage of the site by users with different forms of disabilities.

 ### **Features to be implemented**